lucia-trujillo/hackdays/README.md

 It is based on a tutorial from the [Traversy Media YouTube channel](https://www.youtube.com/c/TraversyMedia).

 But I extended it a bit, by adding a [random word generator](https://www.npmjs.com/package/random-words) and the [OwlBot API](https://owlbot.info/) for word lookups.
-The OwlBot API will enable me to extend this relatively simple game, with other functionalty like hints and various other things.
-This might be something I will add at some point.
+The OwlBot API enabled me to extend this relatively simple game, with other functionalty like hints and various other things.

 ## Installation
 * Go to [OwlBot](https://owlbot.info/) and sign up for an API key.